testingautomated-usi/deepmetis/DeepMetis-MNIST/README.md

 ### Run DeepMetis for any mutant ###

-To run DeepMetis for any mutant, we first need mutations generated for MNIST by the DeepCrime tool.
+To run DeepMetis for any mutant used in our experiments, we first need mutations generated for MNIST by the DeepCrime tool.
 These mutations can be downloaded from the artifacts provided by the authors of DeepCrime paper at the following links:

 https://zenodo.org/record/4737748